The three stages of payroll processing

 - Finance – deductions for tax and other contributions

-When you’ve gathered all the relevant information, you need to check that the data is correct.
+When you’ve gathered all the relevant information, you need to check that the data is right.
 Small errors may cause issues in your payroll processing further down the line.

 Before you move to the next step you should:

-- Ensure data is presented in the correct format.
-Keep all your numbers in the same currency and format.
-If you round up or down to the nearest 10p for example, it’s important to be consistent with all of the numbers.
+- Ensure data is presented in the correct format, keeping your numbers in the same currency and format to be consistent

 Once you’ve verified all your data, it’s time to process payroll.
 When it comes to processing payroll you have several options: